SynergiTech/laravel-magic-enums/README.md

 ### Cache and Versioning

 To avoid rebuilding the json everytime the endpoint is requested, you can add a file named `VERSION` to your root folder.
 Magic Enums will determine whether to cache the output based on the time this file was last touched.
 You can specify a custom cache key in the config.

+### Extending

+If you wish to have more control over appending values to your magic enums for the frontend, you can extend the current trait using something along the lines of [app/Traits/CustomMagic.php](app/Traits/CustomMagic.php) as long as you always follow the interface and provide the function.